winrevive/layl-shell/README.md

 ## How To Get The Executable

-To get the beta version, compile the source in the dev branch of the repository to get the stable version, check [releases](https://github.com/winrevive/layl-shell/releases)
+To get the beta version, compile the source in the dev branch of the repository

+To get the stable version, check [releases](https://github.com/winrevive/layl-shell/releases)

 ## How To Use